-If I’m being honest, I always have a box of All-Bran in the house and regularly (no pun intended) have it for breakfast.
-Not because I’m in love with the taste (though it’s not that bad) but for it’s health benefits.
+If I’m being honest, I always have a box of raisin bran in the house and regularly (no pun intended) have it for breakfast.
 But every routine can sometimes feel like a rut – and that’s what prompted these bran muffins.

-They really are simple to make and you can customize the add-ins based on your tastes or the contents of your pantry.
+They really are simple to make and you can customize the add-ins based on your tastes.

 Though not required, a smear of butter and drizzle of honey on a warm muffin will take you to the moon!